 Overall IMDB notes it has 6 “frightening & intense scenes” and the opening scene with Maui is scary as well before we learn that he’s friendly.

-If you plan to visit Walt Disney World in Orlando, you definitely will want to know all the tips, tricks and Disney World FastPass+ secrets (click to read my article and bookmark).
+If you plan to visit Walt Disney World in Orlando, you definitely will want to know all the tips, tricks, and Disney World Hacks for Shorter Wait Times (click to read my article and bookmark).

 So definitely take a moment and check it out, bookmark it or pin it so you have all the tips for your next visit.